-From time to time, I could be idly musing, even concentrating on something, writing, listening to music, lying awake in bed or simply staring out my window and I am transported into another dimension, another life, a waking dream, a parallel life, if you will.
+From time to time, I could be idly musing, even concentrating on something, writing, listening to music, lying awake in bed or simply staring out my window and I am transported into another dimension, another life, a waking dream, a parallel life.
 I can indulge it, be distracted by it, be transported into wild fantasies, imagining a small but fateful alteration in a choice made long ago.
 I can spin it all into a shining and novel journey, the golden thread of an entirely different life leading to an entirely different now.
 A small course correction on a long journey, after all, can take you far from where you thought you were going.

 We have the capacity to invent such possibilities, spin dramas and tell stories to ourselves that may appear to have no immediate benefit whatsoever.
 Then again, what about scenarios that feed back into this life in a beneficial way?
 How do they do that and what are the benefits?
 How many alternate lives have you imagined?
 What’s different about them from the one you’re living now?
 Who would you be if you had made one of those choices?
 Are there recurrent themes?
 That’s the appeal, isn’t it?
 Wondering about all the permutations of taking a different path from the one you find yourself on now?
 Maybe they come with more appealing outcomes.
 I mean, really, we all do contain multitudes, do we not?